SpringRoll/Automated-QA/README.md

 npx srlint -p path/to/the/game
 ```

-This will start at the root of the game, look for a `src` directory and crawl it looking for non-asset JavaScript and TypeScript files.
+This will start at the root of the passed directory, and crawl it looking for non-asset JavaScript and TypeScript files.

 Note that an optional `-c` option can be provided to set the status code upon error.
 For instance:

 ```
-npx srlint -p path/to/the/game/ -c 123
+npx srlint -p path/to/the/game/src/ -c 123
 ```

 will make the linter fail with status code 123 if a code style issue is found.